twagger/cloud-1/doc/ansible_notes.md

-# Project notes
+# Ansible notes

-Notes about Ansible learning and the project in general.
+Notes about Ansible.

 ## Why use Ansible ?